Back To Top

 To start, I referenced apps like Hinge and Tinder to see what successful layouts in this design concept look like.
 Based on the User Research, I knew people would value a level of simplicity that allows the book to be the primary focus.
 I also knew that users would want an experience that immerses them in the world of books and still manages to feel unique despite its simplicity.
 In my early sketches, I imagined an app that takes on a layout similar to that of a book, with small headers and body paragraphs that feel like mini chapters.

-Initial Prototypes
+Lo-Fi Prototypes

 Carrying on with the wireframe ideas, I decided to start with the feed page, which is ultimately the core of the app.
+I made a simple mock up where I could test the design of the like and dislike animations.
 To make it feel inviting, like a real book, I minimized the amount of unnecessary lines and clutter on the page.
 The book’s cover would be displayed, followed by its title and author, followed by “mini chapters” of the genre(s), description, and an about the author section.
-I followed this up by creating the book collection page.
-In here, the user's liked books are displayed with the user being able to scroll though and click on books in their collection.
-The books are then displayed with their image, their title, their author, a page progress tracker, and buttons to buy the book or see chat groups, discussion posts, or reviews.
-A simple bottom navbar was created, using icons I created along with one from a figma plugin.
+It was important that the animation felt snappy and fairly quick so users didn't get bored waiting for the next book.
+The Navbar, search icon, and hamburger for settings and preferences were also added.

 Tests